FoNDUE-HTR/FONDUE-MLT-CAT/README.md

 **About the `PictoCatalogs` dataset :**

-`PictoCatalogs` dataset, transcription and segmentation have been done by Frédérine Pradier.
+ Transcription and segmentation in the `PictoCatalogs` dataset have been done by Frédérine Pradier.

 **About the `IMAGO` dataset :**